skbidisigma1/Note-Block-Maestro/README.md

 ## Why did I make this?

-Minecraft note blocks have been a passion of mine for a long time, so when I first heard about Highway, it didn't take long to come up with this idea.
-I got to work on this almost immediately and am excited to be able to learn hardware skills and enhance my software skills with this project.
+Minecraft note blocks have been a passion of mine for a long time, so when I first heard about Highway, it didn't take long for me to come up with this idea.
+I got to work on this almost immediately and am excited to be able to finally learn hardware skills and enhance my software skills with this project.

 ## How does it work?